The tropical momentum map: a classification of toric log symplectic manifolds: Toric log symplectic manifolds

 \section{Toric log symplectic manifolds}

 \begin{pp}

 In analogy with the Poisson structure on the dual of any Lie algebra, there is a canonical Poisson structure on the total space of the dual bundle of any Lie algebroid~\cite{MR998124}.
 In the case of the tangent bundle, this coincides with the canonical symplectic form on the total space of the cotangent bundle.
-Given an action of $\RR^n$ on $X$ generated by vector fields $X_1,\ldots X_n$, let $A = \RR^n\ltimes X$ be the corresponding abelian action Lie algebroid.
-If $\{p_1,\ldots, p_n\}$ are standard vertical coordinates on $N=\tot(A^*)$, then the canonical Poisson structure is given by
+Given an action of $\RR^n$ on $X$ generated by the vector fields $X_1,\ldots X_n$, let $A = \RR^n\ltimes X$ be the corresponding abelian action Lie algebroid.
+If $\{p_1,\ldots, p_n\}$ are standard vertical coordinates on $N=\tot(A^*)$, the total space of the dual bundle of $A$, then the canonical Poisson structure is given by